Student Discipline Code

-- School employees may inspect a student’s locker/desk at any time for the purpose of determining whether the locker is being improperly used for the storage of contraband, a substance or object the possession of which is illegal, or any material that poses a hazard to the safety and good order of the schools.
+- School administration may inspect a student’s locker/desk at any time for the purpose of determining whether the locker is being improperly used for the storage of contraband, a substance or object the possession of which is illegal, or any material that poses a hazard to the safety and good order of the schools.
 Blanket locker and desk searches are also permitted for reasonable suspicion.

 - Students’ cell phones and personal electronic devices are subject to search using the standard of reasonable suspicion.

-- Personal items (purses, wallets, pocketbooks, backpacks, etc.) are private subject to search using the standard of reasonable suspicion and may not be searched without reasonable suspicion.
+- Personal items (purses, wallets, pocketbooks, backpacks, etc.) are subject to search using the standard of reasonable suspicion and may not be searched without reasonable suspicion.
 Students may, however, be instructed to empty their pockets/shoes and any other area on their person where items can be concealed.

 - Automobiles parked on school property are subject to search using the standard of reasonable suspicion.
 Students may be asked to open their car, glove box, trunk, etc.

-- Any illegal materials, items and/or anything that could be used to disrupt or cause harm to others may be seized during the search and may be used as evidence in determining disciplinary and/or legal action.
+- Any illegal materials, items, and/or anything that could be used to disrupt or cause harm to others may be seized during the search and may be used as evidence in determining disciplinary and/or legal action.